-Initially only use one or two of them to check that the installation works.
-Once you have worked your way though the introductory exercises in the next sections you can return and study the programs and their output in more detail.
+Initially only use one or two to check that the installation works, preferably among the first few ones, since several higher-number ones require further program libraries to be linked.
+Once you have worked your way through the introductory exercises in the next sections, you can return and study more programs and their output.